 - Carrot Cake Muffins

 Brown Sugar Peach Muffins

 - 1 3/4 teaspoons baking powder

 - 1/4 teaspoon baking soda

 - 1/4 teaspoon ground nutmeg

 - 2 large eggs

 - 1/2 cup avocado oil or other mild or neutral-flavored oil

 - 1 1/2 teaspoons pure vanilla extract

-- 1 large ripe (but not mushy) peach, washed, pitted, and diced small (about 1 1/2 cups diced)
+- 1 large peach ripe but not mushy, washed, pitted, and diced small (about 1 1/2 cups diced)

-- Preheat oven to 425F; line a muffin tray with paper liners.
+- Preheat the oven to 400F.
+Line a muffin tray with 16 paper liners.

-- Whisk together the flour, cornmeal, baking powder, salt, baking soda, cinnamon, and nutmeg in a medium bowl; set aside.
+- Whisk together the all-purpose flour, brown sugar, baking powder, salt, baking soda, cinnamon, and nutmeg in a large bowl.

-- Stir the dry ingredients into wet all at once, being careful not to over-mix, and then stir in the diced peach.
-Let the batter sit for 3 minutes (it will thicken).
+- Stir the wet ingredients into the dry, being careful not to over-mix, and then fold in the diced peach.

-- Pour the batter into the prepared muffin pan.
-Bake until the muffins are golden and a toothpick inserted inside comes out completely clean or with just a couple crumbs, about 15 minutes.
+- Bake until a toothpick inserted in the center of a muffin comes out clean or with just a couple crumbs, about 15 to 20 minutes.

 - Recipe Yield and Serving Size: This recipe makes 16 muffins.
 Each serving is 1 muffin.